[music] paused

 }

-ResMut<Score> ResMut gives mutable access to a resource.
+ResMut<Score> - ResMut gives mutable access to a resource.
 We need to modify the score counters.

-With<Ball> we only want the ball entity, so we filter for entities that have a Ball component.
+Query<&mut Transform, With<Ball>> - we only want the ball entity, so we filter for entities that have a Ball component.

-Query<&mut Text2d, With<ScoreText>> finds the text entity by its marker component.
+Query<&mut Text2d, With<ScoreText>> - finds the text entity by its marker component.

-If the ball goes past the right edge (plus a 10-pixel buffer so it fully disappears), the left player scores the right player failed to return it.
+If the ball goes past the right edge (plus a 10-pixel buffer so it fully disappears), the left player scores, the right player failed to return it.
 If it goes past the left edge, the right player scores.

 After scoring, we reset the ball to the center.
 The ball keeps its current velocity, it doesn't restart from zero speed.
-In a later version, we'll randomize the restart direction.

 text.0 accesses the inner String of the Text2d tuple struct.
 We update it with the current score.

-.add_systems(Update, (move_paddle, move_ball, bounce_ball, check_paddle_collision, score_goal))
+(move_paddle, move_ball, bounce_ball, check_paddle_collision, score_goal),

-Deploying the Game to itch.io
+Deploying to Itch.io

-First, install the wasm target:
+Install the wasm target:

 rustup target add wasm32-unknown-unknown

-Then install the Bevy CLI:
+Install the Bevy CLI:

 cargo install bevy_cli

-Now build the web release:
+Build the web release:

 bevy build --release web